-This responsibility is often driven not only by climate change legislation, but also by pressure from customers and stakeholders to be environmentally conscious.
+This responsibility derives from not only by climate change legislation, but also by pressure from customers and stakeholders to be environmentally conscious.

 According to the SPEEDIER (SME Program for Energy Efficiency through Delivery and Implementation of EneRgy Audits)- a project of CORDIS Program, as of end of November 2019, energy efficiency is considered a low priority for SMEs in comparison to other factors related to running a business.

-Worryingly, many SMEs do not regard energy efficiency in the workplace as a key priority and do not have any plans in place to become more energy efficient.
+Unfortunately, energy efficiency is not regarded as a key priority by SMEs and they do not seem willing to become more energy efficient.
 The reason could be that the majority of SMEs dodge the issue of energy efficiency because they mistakenly believe that implementing any efficiency measure will be time consuming, difficult, and more importantly, costly.

 SMEs owners may feel that they do not have the money or resources to put into sustainability and energy efficiency practices.